JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 nothing # hide
 ````

-2. Diagonal rule says that a repeated type in a method signature has to be a concrete type.
+2. Diagonal rule says that a repeated type in a method signature has to be a concrete type (this is to avoid ambinguity if the repeated type is used inside function definition to define a new variable to change type of variables).
 Consider for example the function below

 ````@example lecture
 move(a::T, b::T) where {T<:Position} = T(a.x + by.x, a.y + by.y)